-12.4 The responses from this consultation will be taken on board and will be fed into the preparation of the Preferred Options document.
-The draft York Northwest Area Action Plan DPD will be compiled for consultation purposes based on the preferred option.
-In parallel with this a draft full Sustainability Appraisal will be prepared which will provide a detailed assessment of the sustainability implications of the chosen option.
-This report will include a summary of the SA process (including scoping, identification of Issues and Options) and a detailed appraisal of the preferred option.
+- 12.2 This document forms the Sustainability Statement and is being published alongside the Issues and Options Report for the York Northwest Area Action Plan.
+The documents will be subject to public consultation for a period of six weeks beginning until . - 12.3 The Preferred Options Report is the next stage in the preparation of the Area Action Plan.
+A draft Sustainability Appraisal will be prepared alongside this to provide a detailed assessment of the sustainability implications of the options outlined.
+This report will include a summary of the SA process (including scoping, identification of Issues and Options) and a detailed appraisal of the preferred options.
 Details will also be provided on possible mitigation and monitoring.